albandrod/azuread/README.md

 Here you can find how to use PowerShell with Graph API for:

-1. Connect to the Azure tenant Graph API
+1. Connect to the Azure tenant Graph API: https://github.com/lightupdifire/azuread/blob/master/Get-AccessToken.ps1
 2. Get all tenant Guest users
 3. Register/Invite B2B account
 4. Send mail to B2B user